 Sales teams need to be able to drive revenue, find new leads, and close deals, all while ensuring the experience is fast, personalized, and relevant for the prospective buyer.
-Delivering anything less than what’s expected could mean losing the deal and driving customers straight to the competition.
 It’s a shift from simply hitting numbers to requiring sales teams to be an active part of the customer’s overall experience.
 Customer experience is becoming a key KPI to guide sales’ efforts and measure success, and top teams are investing in technology to help them meet new goals.

 The buyer’s journey is no longer linear—it’s a complex web of interactions across different channels, locations, and devices.
 Every customer is unique, and commerce teams are tasked to meet their unique needs and deliver relevant offers when they’re purchasing products, whether it’s B2B or B2C.
 By constantly innovating to find ways to deliver better customer experiences, top commerce teams can keep up with shifting dynamics and use technology to connect data, embrace automation, and personalize omni-channel.

 Marketing teams are changing the way they operate to put a focus on the holistic customer experience.
 They’re taking on new responsibilities to reflect the voice of the customer, ensuring that understanding customer needs is at the core of customer experience strategies.
 Marketing teams are also incorporating new technology to deliver more targeted offers on a broader range of evolving channels—90% of marketers believe that cross-channel experience is critical to marketing success.